ibm-cloud-architecture/refarch-data-science/README.md

 ## Table of Contents

 ## Introduction
 This project provides a reference implementation for creating analytics deployment architecture with Data Science Expeience (DSX) and Watson Machine Learning (WML).
-Optional components of the architecture are Bluemix dashDB service (data source), Bluemix Apache Spark service (additional runtime environment), and Flask (front end) services. dashDB service is optional because other data sources can be used.
+Optional components of the architecture are Bluemix dashDB service (data source), Bluemix Apache Spark service (additional runtime environment), and Python Flask (front end) services. dashDB service is optional because other data sources can be used.
 Additional Spark Service is optional because DSX already includes Spark.
 Flask is optional because other types of front end applicaitons can integrate with analytics.

 The logical architecture for this reference implementation is shown in the picture below.